SemMorph3D: Unsupervised Semantic-Aware 3D Morphing via Mesh-Guided Gaussians: Experiments

 \subsection{Evaluation}

-We perform a comprehensive evaluation of GaussianMorphing against several state-of-the-art 2D and 3D morphing methods.
+We perform a comprehensive evaluation of SemMorph3D against several SOTA 2D and 3D morphing methods.
 For 2D baselines, we compare against DiffMorpher \cite{zhang2024diffmorpher}, a diffusion-based method, and FreeMorph \cite{cao2025freemorph}, a tuning-free approach.
-For 3D baselines, we include MorphFlow \cite{tsai2022multiview}, which leverages optimal transport for multi-view transitions, and NeuroMorph \cite{eisenberger2021neuromorph}, which computes topology-aligned shape correspondences.
+For 3D baselines, we include MorphFlow \cite{tsai2022multiview}, which leverages optimal transport for multi-view transitions, NeuroMorph \cite{eisenberger2021neuromorph}, which computes topology-aligned shape correspondences, and Interp3D \cite{liu2026interp3d}, a training-free generative framework that interpolates in the structured latent space.

 \textbf{Textured Morphing Analysis.} Our method excels at producing smooth, high-fidelity texture transitions, as qualitatively demonstrated in Figure~\ref{fig:Qualitatively result}.
 The linear color interpolation of MorphFlow is inadequate for high-dimensional color spaces, leading to oversmoothed transitions and loss of detail.
 For example, during the ``dog$\to$lion" transformation, it reduces the morph to a simple color shift, failing to preserve the intricate fur patterns of the lion or the distinct white patches of the dog.
-The 2D methods perform poorly on challenging cross-category pairs; DiffMorpher fails in both geometric and color alignment, while the 2D SOTA, FreeMorph, introduces severe structural artifacts (\eg, lizard-like textures) and color oversaturation.
-In contrast, our approach achieves superior color fidelity, corroborated by lower $\Delta E$ values (Table~\ref{table:metric}), and maintains fine-grained texture details throughout the transformation.
-Furthermore, as shown in Figure~\ref{fig:non-isometric}, our method produces smooth and plausible morphing results even in the presence of significant non-isometric deformations.
-The interpolated sequences remain visually coherent, demonstrating the robustness of our approach under challenging geometric conditions.
+The 2D methods perform poorly on challenging cross-category pairs; DiffMorpher fails in both geometric and color alignment, while the recent tuning-free 2D SOTA, FreeMorph, struggles to maintain consistent 3D structures across views, introducing severe structural artifacts (unnatural lizard-like textures) and color oversaturation.
+While tuning-free 2D methods offer faster initial generation, they entirely lack explicitly controllable 3D geometry.
+In contrast, our approach explicitly coordinates 3D spatial properties and achieves superior color fidelity, corroborated by lower $\Delta E$ values (Table~\ref{table:metric}), and maintains fine-grained texture details throughout the transformation.
+Furthermore, \Cref{fig:non-isometric} illustrates that our method yields visually coherent and plausible morphing results even under non-isometric deformations, demonstrating its robustness against challenging geometric conditions.
 By covering synthetic models, real-world scanned objects from GSO \cite{downs2022google}, and photographs of everyday items, the results further highlight the generalization ability of Gaussian morphing across diverse data sources.